fglock/Perlito/README-perlito5-Java.md

   - no "goto LABEL"
       - "goto &code" works, bit it doesn't do a tail-call

-  - file permissions for setuid, setgid, and sticky bit are not implemented

   - signals $SIG{__WARN__} and $SIG{__DIE__} are implemented; other signals are not yet implemented.

-  - any other differences are not-yet-implemented or bugs.
+  - method resolution order, method caching, AUTOLOAD are partially implemented

+  - tied variables are partially implemented

+  - overload is partially implemented

 Regex differences